 Where do you get inspiration?

 What inspiration sources get you going creatively?
-Share your favorite inspiration sources in the comments below, and we’ll add the best to the list.
+Do you have a favorite web design blog or portfolio?
+Share your favorite sources of inspiration and ideas in the comments below, and we’ll add the best to the list.